caomw/hessian/research_notebook.md

 #2016/2/26

+- I attempted to create an original training script that integrates everything (mnist, cifar, etc), but it's taking a lot of time, so I'm just going to use the pre-developed script from now to get the result.
+-
+- The original script is train.lua.
+Pre-developed scripts will be located in mnist_experiment and cifar_experiment folder.

 -There is a difference in how data is stored in an original state:
 ```{python}
 testData = torch.load('test_32x32.t7', 'ascii') # this is loading mnist test data